By Jeannie Barber-Choi | November 11, 2020

 - Consider College Honors.

-UCLA honors are extremely supportive of student veterans to help them navigate the institution’s policies and to answer any questions regarding your degree(s) or meeting particular requirements.
+People in the UCLA Honors Program are extremely supportive of student veterans to help them navigate the institution’s policies and to answer any questions regarding your degree(s) or meeting particular requirements.
 Honors has been an important part of my mentorship team throughout my UCLA experience.
-If you were part of the community college honors program, you’re in; otherwise you’ll need a competitive GPA.
+If you were part of your community college’s honors program, you’re in; otherwise you’ll need a competitive GPA.

 - Take LS 110.